tetie12345/image_to_edulogo/README.md

 contents:
 -
+- support
 - dependencies
     - installing dependencies
 - installation
     - setup
 - usage

+# support:
+image_to_edulogo is **only** supported on unix based operating systems, and only tested on macOS

 # dependencies:
 **python 3.12+**, the python interpeter